astropy/astropy/docs/units/constants_versions.rst

-Using prior versions of constants
+Using Prior Versions of Constants
 *********************************

 By default, `astropy.units` are initialized upon first import to use